trallnag/prometheus-fastapi-instrumentator/README.md

 * Requests without a matching template are grouped into the handler `none`.

-**If one of these presets does not suit your needs you can tweak behaviour or register your own metric handler with the instrumentator.**
+**If one of these presets does not suit your needs you can tweak behaviour or register your own metric handler with the instrumentator.
+Find out [here](#creating-new-metrics) how to do that.**

 ---